 Memorable Manitobans: Thomas Lusted (1841-1904)

-He died at his home near Stonewall on 12 March 1904.
+He died at his home near Stonewall on 12 March 1904 and was buried in the Stonewall Cemetery.
 He is commemorated by Lusted Street in Winnipeg.

 1901 Canada census, Automated Genealogy.